adhywiranata/react-code-split-component/README.md

 Code splitting helps us to only load codes and its specific dependencies when we're using routing or running several codes based on user events.
 Just load the specific page's dependencies asynchronously. __It helps you have a nice time to first paint when you're building PWApps!__

-For more information regarding code splitting, which is a term popularized by Webpack, visit the Webpack 2 documentation on [Code Splitting](https://webpack.js.org/guides/code-splitting-async/).
+For more information regarding code splitting, which is a term popularized by Webpack, visit Webpack 2 documentation on [Code Splitting](https://webpack.js.org/guides/code-splitting-async/).

 ## Installation 👷
 **NPM**